vovkos/doxyrest/doc/manual/rst/lua_Compound.rst

 	m_detailedDescription

-Holds a table with the detailed description of the compound.
+Holds a `Description` table with the detailed description of the compound.

-The type of the table is `Description`.

 .. _cid-compound.m_templateparamarray:
 .. code-block:: lua